tiayyba/CYT180_Lab3/index.md

 ---
 ## Submission Instructions

-Submit **5 screenshots** that clearly show the work you completed in this lab.
+- Submit **5 screenshots** that clearly show the work you completed in this lab.

-Your screenshots **must include** the following:
+- Your screenshots **must include** the following:
   1. **Hadoop Daemons Running —** output of:
      ```bash
      !jps
      ```
-2. **HDFS Setup Verification—** output of:
+  2. **HDFS Setup Verification —** output of:
      ```bash
      !hdfs dfs -ls /
      ```
      showing the `/logs` and `/cyt180` directories.
 You must capture this screenshot after completing step 5.

   3. **Log file —**  A screenshot showing the `conn.log` file present in the directory after unzipping and before uploading.

   4. **WordCount Job Output —**  screenshot showing the result of:
      ```bash
      !hdfs dfs -cat /output_wordcount/part-r-00000 | head
      ```
   5. **Grep Job Output —** a screenshot showing the result of:
      ```bash
      !hdfs dfs -cat /output_grep_tcp/part-r-00000 | head -20
      ```
-7. Please ensure all screenshots are **clear, readable, and taken from your own Colab session**.
+- Please ensure all screenshots are **clear, readable, and taken from your own Colab session**.
-8. With each screenshot, include date and time as a proof from a separate terminal window.
+- With each screenshot, include date and time as a proof from a separate terminal window.
-9. Submit your screenshots as a **single PDF**.
+- Submit your screenshots as a **single PDF**.